About Us

 • Plug adapter: Peru uses type A and C plugs, with a voltage of 220V.

-• Basic medicines: Any personal medication and remedies for altitude sickness, if needed.
+• Basic medications: Any personal medication and remedies for altitude sickness, if necessary.

 Happy passengers